Sports Betting Odds

 The cool thing about these bets is you can find them in plenty of sports.
 From NFL, NBA, MLB, NHL, soccer, and even the total rounds fought in a boxing or MMA bout.

 This is the high-risk, high-reward bet.
-A parlay bet consists of at least two games.
+A parlay bet consists of at least two games or the same game parlay.
 There are different styles of parlay bets based on the ones written above (totals, spreads, moneylines).

 Here’s the catch, to cash a parlay, you can’t lose a bet.
 Pushes won’t ruin your parlay; however, the payout will be reduced.
 This happens because they get calculated without factoring in the push result.